1. Applicable Law

 3. Commissions and other benefits

-In some circumstances, we may receive commissions or other benefits for introductions to other professionals or in respect of transactions which we arrange for you.
+In some circumstances, we may receive commissions or other benefits for introductions to other professionals or in respect of transactions that we arrange for you.
+This commission varies between lenders.
 The fees you would otherwise pay will not be reduced by the amount of the commissions or benefits.
+We source a Lending Proposal from a panel of lenders, details will be supplied upon request.
+In this role, we are doing no more than effecting an introduction between You and the Lender(s) to enable You to choose a Finance Product that, in your sole opinion, is suitable for You.
+We are not Your agent or otherwise acting on Your behalf, and there is no duty upon Us to provide you with impartial advice, information, or recommendation.

 Communication between us is confidential and we shall take all reasonable steps to keep confidential your information except where we are required to disclose it by law, by regulatory bodies, by our insurers or as part of an external peer review.
 Unless we are authorised by you to disclose information on your behalf this undertaking will apply during and after this engagement.